 The Master Plan

-The foresight of a so-called idealist often stops at an arbitrary “good enough” point, for example they want to “save humanity” or “bring about world peace.”
-They don’t look to the stars and wonder “how many out there are suffering on distant planets?” or “what happens to the universe in a trillion years?” or “what about the fate of bacteria?” as if these problems are ignorable.
+The foresight of an idealist often ends at a “good enough for now” point, for example they want to “save humanity” or “bring about world peace.”
+They don’t always look to the stars and wonder “how many suffer on distant planets?”, “what happens in a trillion years?”, or “what about the evolutionary fate of bacteria?” as if these problems are currently ignorable or beyond our jurisdiction.

-Larger considerations can dramatically alter what we consider the most ethical action on a smaller, short-term scale.
+Large considerations can drastically alter what we consider the most ethical action on a smaller, short-term scale.
 Melting our swords into farming tools may seem wise until we consider the band of pillagers over the hill.
-How can one be content with a short-sighted worldview, risking unforeseen evil consequences to their actions?
+There’s danger in over-confidently predicting a certain outcome, but by ignoring the future we don’t get to weigh up the risks at all.

 Our Master Plan